withfig/autocomplete-boilerplate/README.md

 This repository is a starter for teams to get started quickly when creating completions for private CLIs and scripts which should not be public.

 ## Getting Started
 This repo is a `template` which means you can create your own repo with just a click.
+Simply click the **Use this template** button at the top right of this repository to create a new repository.

 ```bash
 # Install packages